cfengine/documentation/manuals/enterprise-reporting/reporting-architecture.markdown

 `cf-hub` wakes up every 5 minutes, and connects to the `cf-serverd` of each host to download new data.
 Delta reports include new data in the last interval and a subset of variable information.
 A download of the complete set of data is performed every 6 hours.

+Report collection from any host can be triggered manually by running

+    $ /var/cfengine/bin/cf-hub -q full -H <host IP>

+Run in verbose mode (-v) to diagnose connectivity issues and trace the data collected.

 In addition, `cf-hub` runs a maintenance check and database cleanup routine every 6 hours, and collects data about its own performance, the status of the database and connectivity status for hosts.